melodyaowen/crt2power/README.md

-# hybrid2power
+# crt2power

 ## Overview

-`hybrid2power` is an R package that allows users to calculate the statistical power or sample size of their hybrid type 2 cluster randomized trials (CRTs), given a set of input parameters.
+`crt2power` is an R package that allows users to calculate the statistical power or sample size of their cluster randomized trials (CRTs) with two co-primary outcomes, given a set of input parameters.
+The motivation for this package is to aid in the design of hybrid 2 studies.
 Hybrid 2 studies are studies where there are two co-primary outcomes, namely an implementation outcome (such as fidelity or reach) and a health outcome (such as infection rates, or change from baseline health scores).
 When powering these studies, cluster correlations and the inflation of the Type I error rate must be accounted for.

 The five key study design approaches are included in this package that can be used to power hybrid 2 CRTs.
 1. P-Value Adjustments for Multiple Testing